 Central bank and government responses to the crisis have been a roller-coaster of constantly evolving stimulus lending programs, and have raised many questions about how loans should be granted and who qualifies.
 All this makes one thing certain: that the use of digital technologies is not going to return to pre-COVID use, for businesses and consumers alike.

-In response, financial institutions need Digital Intelligence to successfully streamline remote worker and client activity, quickly adapt when compliance requirements change, find new ways to virtually verify authenticity, and remain vigilant about compliance and security, all while dealing with potential staff shortages.
+In response, financial institutions need intelligent automation to successfully streamline remote worker and client activity, quickly adapt when compliance requirements change, find new ways to virtually verify authenticity, and remain vigilant about compliance and security, all while dealing with potential staff shortages.
 These were some of the topics covered in my recent fireside chat with BAI’s Chief Marketing Officer, Holly Hughes.
-It was a great discussion about the ways that automation technology including AI, RPA, and NLP can help financial institutions reset and reimagine their business in 2021.
+It was a great discussion about the ways that automation technology, including artificial intelligence (AI), robotic process automation (RPA), and natural language processing (NLP), can help financial institutions reset and reimagine their business moving forward.

 Financial institutions are well versed in identifying risks, determining controls for mitigation and document approvals, and periodically reviewing and revising risk-related policies.
 However, the current economic outlook and simultaneous shift to remote working are pushing auditors and regulators to greater levels of scrutiny—particularly in the areas of credit risk, privacy, and security against data breaches.
 If financial institutions are to emerge stronger in the post COVID-19 world, they will need a sharper focus on high-risk areas and regulatory audits.